Main Article Content

 Abstract

 This study evaluates pre-service science teachers’ conceptual understanding of global warming using the Content Representation (CoRe) instrument.
 A descriptive design was employed with purposive sampling of second-year science education students.
 Data were gathered through eight CoRe prompts eliciting essential concepts, rationales, instructional sequencing, student considerations, decision factors, assessment strategies, and anticipated challenges.
 Responses were scored with a four-level rubric to derive profiles of strengths and weaknesses.
-Findings indicate overall understanding at a medium yet tending-to-low level; participants could identify core ideas and justify relevance, but struggled to organize coherent conceptual sequences, connect student context to instructional decisions, and articulate specific indicators of understanding.
-These results underscore the need to strengthen mechanism-based content knowledge, assessment literacy for conceptual understanding, and evidence-informed practice through microteaching and data-analysis tasks.
+Findings indicate overall understanding at a medium yet tending-to-low level; participants could identify core ideas and justify relevance but struggled to organize coherent conceptual sequences, connect student context to instructional decisions, and articulate specific indicators of understanding.
+These findings highlight the necessity to enhance mechanism-based content knowledge, assessment literacy for conceptual comprehension, and evidence-informed practice via microteaching and data-analysis activities.
 The study recommends integrating CoRe as a structured reflection tool within teacher education curricula.

 Keywords